A GUIDE TO HOMESCHOOLING AND STEM

 Benefits of STEM

-STEM helps students develop critical thinking skills to solve real world problems, and encourages them to become lifelong learners.
-They become confident, informed and thoughtful as they grow and evolve with our rapidly changing times.
-By learning to approach problems effectively using STEM scientific methods, students gain valuable analytical and information management skills.
+STEM helps students develop critical thinking skills to solve real-world problems and encourages them to become lifelong learners.
+They become confident, informed, and thoughtful as they grow and evolve in rapidly changing times.
+Students gain valuable analytical and information management skills by using STEM scientific methods to approach problems effectively.
 These skills will help them in all areas of life.

-The most important thing about bringing STEM to your homeschool lessons is HAVE FUN while learning!
-Children and students always learn best when they are engaged and enjoying their lessons.
+The most important thing about bringing STEM to your homeschool lessons is to HAVE FUN while learning!
+Children and students always learn best when engaged and enjoying their lessons.
 So have fun STEMing!